Thomas Newman, Chairman

 Kathryn Cooper, Trustee

 Kathryn became a trustee of the Knowledge Schools Foundation Trust in October 2018.
 She was formerly a fundraiser for the Trust, during which time she established and lead a fundraising programme to seek charitable donations and grants from external donors.
 She is a founder and governor of the West London Free School and a director of the Knowledge Schools Trust.
 Prior to joining the governing body of the secondary she established, and then chaired the governing body of the West London Free School Primary and The Earl’s Court Free School Primary for three years.

-Her career has incorporated roles in marketing and communications across the technology and education sectors and more recently the finance sector.
-She now works as a Governance and Communications Manager for a pensions provider.
+Her career has incorporated roles in marketing and communications across the technology, education sectors and finance services sector.

 Julian Granville, Trustee